Nardy0145/Last-Chaos-hack-/README.md

 # Last-Chaos-hack*
 *Only for educational purposes.

-This is an example of game hacking software.
+This is an example of game hacking software.\n
 When compiled will generate .dll file.
 Hack is based on in-game memory rewriting by using static pointers.